dou·la

 /ˌdo͞olə/

-As far as we have come, we’ve left behind moms, families, and babies with regards to support, understanding, and advocacy.
-This is where YOU will find me, your personal guide; ace in the deck – holding space for you.
+As far as we have come in our modern era, we’ve left behind moms, families, and babies with regards to support, understanding, and advocacy.
+This is where YOU will find me, your personal advocate; holding space for you.

 In this way, I am honored and excited to be on your team.
 I’ll help you get grounded in your journey, make sure everyone in your team – baby too – have what they need by way of education, understanding, and expertise.